 What is a STIP?

-The STIP is Indiana’s four-year transportation improvement program.
+The State Transportation Improvement Program (STIP) is Indiana’s four-five planning and construction document that lists all projects and project phases expected to be funded within 5-years with federal funds as well as state-funded projects that has been deemed Regionally Significant.
 It is prepared in cooperation with local government entities throughout Indiana, including Transportation Planning Regions (TPRs), Metropolitan Planning Organizations (MPOs), and Regional Planning Organizations (RPOs).
 The STIP identifies the funding and the scheduling of transportation projects and programs by fiscal year (July 1 through June 30).
 It includes all state and local transportation projects funded with federal highway and/or federal transit funding along with 100 percent state funded transportation projects (including highway, passenger rail, freight, public transit, bicycle and pedestrian), and projects in the national parks).

 How is the STIP Developed?

 Indiana has both a decentralized and centralized programming process.
 Projects are submitted by the six INDOT districts and selected through an agency-wide, statewide asset management process in coordination with MPOs, local public agencies, and transit coordinators.
 Stakeholder and public input is collected by the MPOs, RPOs, and INDOT at various points within the STIP development process.
 The STIP is approved by the Federal Highway Authority (FHWA) and the Federal Transit Authority (FTA).
 The STIP is developed on a two-year cycle and amended monthly.